+NOTE Where issues are raised not affecting the re-assessment date, the above recommendation will need to be changed before the report is sent to the Secretariat.

+Target date for resolution of issues

+The following was agreed as the target date for resolution of issues: <insert information>

+Actions after visit

+<insert information after issues have been addressed, such as the date when actions were sent>

 Mid-term Assessment Details

 Below provides for the recording of files, CoCs, ExTRs, QARs reviewed by the Assessor and their findings.
 For additional files, simply copy paste the headings below